purenix-org/purenix/README.md

 4.  `purenix` needs to look for all `corefn.json` files in `./purescript-cabal-parser/output/`, translate them to JSON, and then output them somewhere.

+    It also needs to take into account the optional FFI files for each PureScript module.

+    For instance, if `./purescript-cabal-parser/src/Main.purs` defines FFI
+    functions, there needs to be a corresponding `./purescript-cabal-parser/src/Main.nix` file.

+    Note that `spago build` does not copy this `./purescript-cabal-parser/src/Main.nix` file to
+    `./purescript-cabal-parser/output/` for us, so we need to explicitly look for `./purescript-cabal-parser/src/Main.nix` in `purenix`.
+I haven't yet looked at how other PureScript backends handle this.